ddev/ddev/docs/content/developers/remote-config.md

+---
+search:
+  boost: .5
+---
 # Remote Config

-DDEV supports downloading a [`remote config`](https://github.com/ddev/remote-config/blob/main/remote-config.jsonc) from the [`ddev/remote-config`](https://github.com/ddev/remote-config) GitHub repository with messages that will be shown to the user.
-This feature could be enhanced later with more information and configuration.
+DDEV supports downloading a [`remote config`](https://github.com/ddev/remote-config/blob/main/remote-config.jsonc) from the [`ddev/remote-config`](https://github.com/ddev/remote-config) GitHub repository with messages that will be shown to the user as a "Tip of the Day".
+This feature may be enhanced later with more information and filtering.

 ## Messages